mattermost/docs/source/help/messaging/mentioning-teammates.rst

 Highlighting
 ------------

 Valid mentions will have highlighted font text with some exceptions, for example if mentions are disabled at the channel level.
 The highlighted text becomes a hyperlink when a username is displayed.
-When the username is clicked, the profile popover is displayed.
+When the username is selected, the profile popover is displayed.

 When mentions trigger a notification, the user being notified will see highlighted font text and highlighted font background.
 This functions as an identifier of which mentions in the post triggered a notification for the user.